 Community Collaboration

 Our Early Learning Center Lead Family Support Specialist, Nicole, hosted the 7th Annual Community Partnership Focus Group and Brunch.
 Local agency partners came together to share knowledge, exchange ideas, and support one another’s efforts to strengthen our communities.
-It was a valuable opportunity to learn together, collaborate across missions, and deepen the collective impact we all strive to make.
+It was a valuable opportunity to learn together, collaborate across missions, and deepen the shared impact we all strive to make.

 Apr Elc Two